eyre-rs/eyre/README.md

   type does not already provide its own.
 In order to see backtraces, the `RUST_LIB_BACKTRACE=1` environment variable must be defined.

-- Anyhow works with any error type that has an impl of `std::error::Error`, including ones defined in your crate.
+- Eyre works with any error type that has an impl of `std::error::Error`, including ones defined in your crate.
 We do not bundle a `derive(Error)` macro but you can write the impls yourself or use a standalone macro like [thiserror].